-The main new concept in this section is a collection of six related persistence diagrams, which we use to quantify the way different sets mingle.
+The main new concept in this section is a collection of six related persistence diagrams, which we use to quantify the way different point sets mingle.
 We call this collection a \emph{$6$-pack}.
 A $6$-pack can be defined for any pair of topological spaces $L\subseteq K$ with a filtration on $K$.
-We explain the construction on a concrete example: the blue circle on an orange background in the middle panel of Figure~\ref{fig:circle_on_background}.
-Let $K = \Delaunay{}{\chi}$ be the chromatic Delaunay mosaic of the portrayed chromatic set, and let $L \subseteq K$ be the blue subcomplex, consisting of those simplices in $K$ that only contain blue vertices.
+We explain the construction on a concrete example illustrated in Figure~\ref{fig:circle_on_background}.
+Let $K = \Delaunay{}{\chi}$ be the chromatic Delaunay complex of the portrayed chromatic set, and let $L \subseteq K$ be the blue subcomplex, consisting of those simplices in $K$ that only have blue vertices.
 Let $\Kfun \colon K \to \Rspace$ be the chromatic radius function, and write $\Lfun$ and $\KLfun$ for the restrictions of $\Kfun$ to $L$ and $K \setminus L$.

-The radius function and its restrictions give rise to three persistence modules, and we get three additional persistence modules for the kernel, the image, and the cokernel of the map on homology induced by the inclusion $L \subseteq K$, see Section \ref{sec:2.2.3}.
+The radius function and its restrictions give rise to three persistence modules, and we get three additional persistence modules for the kernel, the image, and the cokernel of the map on homology induced by the inclusion $L \subseteq K$; see Section~\ref{sec:5.1.3}.
 The persistence diagrams in the $6$-pack are arranged as in Table~\ref{tab:6-pack}, in a manner that lends itself to comparing the information between them.